RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 1 solutions.md

 - For each node `v` in the graph, find `len(dict_g[v])` and add it to `count`.
 This is just looping over the keys in the dictionary and finding the length of the list attached to `v`.
 - Then return `count`, which will give you the number of elements total in all the lists.

 But notice that the **length of the adjacency list for node `v` is just the degree of $v$**.
 So in the above, what we're really doing is adding up the degrees of each node.
-Therefore `count` is just $\bigsum_{v \in V} \deg(v)$, the degree sum for the graph.
+Therefore `count` is just $\sum_{v \in V} \deg(v)$, the degree sum for the graph.
 The Handshake Lemma says that this equals $2|E|$, twice the number of edges.

 If the graph is complete, it has a lot of edges, in fact it has the maximum possible number of edges, and the adjacency lists in the dictionary are relatively long.
 Searching for a specific edge in a graph means determining if node `a` is adjacent to node `b`.
 In a dictionary, it means going to node `a` and searching through the list attached to that key to see if `b` belongs to it.
 In a complete graph $K_n$ that means the adjacency list is $n$ units long, so it's a linear search through a list of length $n$.
 (In algorithms/CIS 263 language we would say that the process is $O(n)$.)

 But in an adjacency matrix, it doesn't matter how many other nodes `a` is connected to --- we just go to the row for `a` and the column for `b` and look at that one entry.
 There are significantly more entries in the matrix (see Option 1) but we can skip most of them because we can do a direct lookup for two particular nodes.
 This does not depend at all on the number of nodes.
 (In algorithms/CIS 263 language we would say that the process is $O(1)$ or constant-time.)

-So the dictionary approach works very well for "sparse" graphs where the adjacency lists are short because the search space is much smaller.
-But for full graphs, the matrix representation works better.
+So the dictionary approach works very well for "sparse" graphs where the adjacency lists are short because the search space is much smaller. **But for full graphs, the matrix representation works better.**